chadwittman/creative-ai-podcast/README.md

 ### Why are we doing this?
 Our mission is to bring an open &amp; collaborative AI to all of humanity.

 Obsessed with consuming the latest Creative AI research, we found ourselves stuck between two types output from the nascent industry: PhD level research or BuzzFeed level simplification.
-This is our attempt to deliver a hybrid solution that is consumable by people that can use &amp; contribute.
+This is our attempt to deliver a hybrid solution that is consumable by people that can comprehend &amp; some day contribute to.

 ### Contact
 Interested in contributing?
 Tweet me [@ChadWittman](https://twitter.com/chadwittman) or [create an issue](https://github.com/chadwittman/ai-guild/issues/new).